 In this paper, we perform first-of-their-kind 2D GPU simulations of relativistic reconnection with the advanced Maxwell solvers CKC and PSATD.
-Since these have never before been used for relativistic reconnection, we validate our results by comparing against simulations that use the conventional Yee solver, which has been well studied for 2D systems.
-In particular, we focus on the evolution of the current sheet structures, the particlefield energy balance, particle energy spectrum, and reconnection rate.
-We investigate the accuracy-based constraints on PSATD time steps by parametrizing the time step relative to the standard Courant limit of the finitedifference simulations.
+Because these have never before been used for relativistic reconnection, we validate our results by comparing against simulations that use the conventional Yee solver, which has been well studied for 2D systems.
+In particular, we focus on the evolution of the current sheet structures, the particle-field energy balance, particle energy spectrum, and reconnection rate.
+We investigate the accuracybased constraints on PSATD time steps by parameterizing the time step relative to the standard Courant limit of the finitedifference simulations.
 As with the simulations with different solvers, we compare our results with different time steps to the baseline Yee simulations.
 For the same cell size, the Courant limit for CKC admits a longer time step than Yee.
 PSATD is unconditionally stable with limitations on accuracy that may be imposed by other time-integration algorithms in the PIC simulation.
 Both CKC and PSATD may allow for faster simulations, so we compare the time to solution for these advanced solvers and assess the performance gains of a large time step with PSATD while holding the cell size constant.

-The rest of the paper is organized as follows: In Section 2 we describe our simulations, including details about the initial configuration of the current sheets, the perturbation to trigger reconnection, and the algorithmic and numerical parameters.
+The rest of the paper is organized as follows: in Section 2, we describe our simulations, including details about the initial configuration of the current sheets, the perturbation to trigger reconnection, and the algorithmic and numerical parameters.
 In Section 3, we discuss the accuracy and performance results from using different Maxwell solvers.
-In Section 4 we present the results from increasing the time step past the Courant limit with PSATD.
+In Section 4, we present the results from increasing the time step past the Courant limit with PSATD.
 We summarize and discuss future directions for our work in Section 5.

-2. SIMULATION SETUP
+2. Simulation Setup

 2.1.
-Harris Sheets
+Harris-like Sheets

-The simulations are initialized with two pair-plasma Harris current sheets (Harris 1962) in equilibrium.
+The simulations are initialized with two pair-plasma Harrislike current sheets (Harris 1962) in equilibrium.
 This section describes the configuration, which is summarized in the diagram in Figure 1.
-Full details of the derivation are in Appendix A, and summaries of important parameters can be found in Table 1 (scaled units) and Table 4
+Full details of the derivation are in the Appendix, and summaries of important parameters can be found in Table 1 (scaled units) and Table 4 (SI units).
+Input files to replicate the simulations and analysis are available online.3